zerospiel/docs/docs/appendix/appendix-extend-mgmt.md

 registry (optional).
 This `Secret` should exist in the system namespace (default: `kcm-system`).

-Additionally, if your registry is private and uses a certificate signed by an unknown authority, you can make the registry trusted within the K0rdent system by configuring the `registryCertSecret` parameter.
+Additionally, if your registry is private and uses a certificate signed by an unknown authority, you can make the registry "trusted" within the K0rdent system by configuring the `registryCertSecret` parameter.
 This should reference the name of a `Secret` in the system (default: `kcm-system`) namespace containing a client certificate (`tls.crt`) and a private key (`tls.key`) and/or a CA certificate (`ca.crt`) for the registry endpoint.